Jews for Jesus: Operations

-Jews for Jesus is a registered 501(c)(3) organization that employs approximately 250 staff worldwide.
-Its headquarters are located in San Francisco, California, and operates offices in New York City, Los Angeles, Toronto, Sydney, Johannesburg, London, Berlin, Paris, Budapest, Tel Aviv, Kyiv, Odesa, Moscow, and Jerusalem.
+Jews for Jesus is a registered 501(c)(3) organization.
+Its headquarters are located in San Francisco, California, and operates offices in New York City, Los Angeles, Toronto, Sydney, Johannesburg, London, Berlin, Paris, Budapest, Kyiv, Odessa, Moscow, Tel Aviv, and Jerusalem.

-Once well-known for their distribution of hand-drawn religious tracts, today Jews for Jesus conducts community engagement through other means.
-Examples of their outreach methods include Jewish holiday events, Bible studies, service projects, internet evangelism, and multi-purpose spaces such as the Moishe Rosen Center in Tel Aviv and the Upside Down Cafe in Los Angeles.

-Funding and organization

 They are a charter member of the Evangelical Council for Financial Accountability and of MissioNexus.
-Donations are tax deductible.
-An independent auditing firm, Eckhoff Accountancy, conducts the organization's annual audit.
-According to the Evangelical Council for Financial Accountability, the group's total revenue in FY 2021 was US$37,431,707 and its total expenses was $25,888,924.
-Expense breakdown was $20,744,089 for programs, $2,039,434 for administration, and $3,105,401 for fundraising.

-Jews for Jesus is governed by international boards of directors in the United States, Canada, South Africa, Australia, Israel, and Europe.
-The CEO is advised by an executive leadership team consisting of seven members.
+Jews for Jesus is governed by boards of directors in the United States, Canada, South Africa, Australia, Israel, and Europe.

-Public perception
+Public's perception

-Jewish
+Jewish community's perception

-Jews for Jesus has a contentious relationship with the Jewish community, and their methods have generated controversy.
-All Jewish authorities, as well as the governing bodies of the State of Israel, hold the view that Messianic Judaism, the religious movement with which Jews for Jesus is affiliated, is not a sect of Judaism but a form of Evangelical Christianity.
+Jews for Jesus has a contentious relationship with the Jewish community, and its methods have generated controversy.
+All Jewish authorities, as well as the governing bodies of the State of Israel, hold the view that Messianic Judaism, the religious movement with which Jews for Jesus is affiliated, is not a sect of Judaism but a form of Christianity.
 Additionally, Gentiles who convert to Messianic Judaism are not recognized as Jewish by any Jewish movement.
 However, Jews for Jesus says they "cannot support any efforts by Gentile believers to convert to any type of Judaism."